dasch-swiss/dsp-meta-svc/docs/services/metadata/datamodel.md

 Metadata is available in RDF.
 The mappings are defined in the tables above.

-Currently, only `JSON-LD` and `ttl` serializations are available.
+Currently, `JSON-LD`, `ttl` and `RDF-XML` serializations are available.

 Both metadata routes support JSON and RDF at the same time.
 RDF can be requested by means of content negotiation.
-Adding the header `Content-Type: application/ld+json` or `Content-Type: text/turtle` to the request, respectively will force the response to be RDF.
+Adding the header `Content-Type: application/ld+json`, `Content-Type: application/rdf+xml` or `Content-Type: text/turtle` to the request, respectively will force the response to be RDF.

 __Get a single project__